Skip to content

 people walking in a park

-Milk thistle extract may also exert antioxidant effects that may help decrease inflammation and protect against liver damage.
+Milk thistle seed extract may also have antioxidative properties that could help decrease inflammation and protect against liver damage.

 What to look for when buying milk thistle supplements